 Like some other urban fantasy shows on this list, Shadowhunters mostly takes place in the modern-day but incorporates historical flashbacks into the story – especially with the immortal Magnus Bane character.
-Gothic romance fans should love this show as it has lots of Byronic Heroes and a gothic setting.
+Gothic romance fans should love this show as it has lots of Byronic Heroes within an appropriate setting.

 Content Note: TV-14 for fantasy violence and sensuality.